JongKI-PARK/OSTEPprac/CHAP14/README.md

 **6. Create a program that allocates an array of integers (as above), frees them, and then tries to print the value of one of the elements of the array.
 Does the program run?
 What happens when you use valgrind on it?**

 A :  `malloc2.c` is for question 6.
 It tries to access which is inaccessable(already freed memory space which is invalid access).
-  When running this program, it shows normal result `The data in pointer[10] is 100` as if it was valid access.
+  When running this program, it shows normal result `The data in pointer[10] is 100` as if it was valid access called dangling pointer.
   Using valgrind shows more precise results.

   ```